There’s no doubt about it; a click track for drums is the marmite of the drumming world; you either love it or HATE it.

 Tip 1: Practice to a Click Track on a Practice Pad

-You may wonder how some drummers at the very top manage to play very technically at a high tempo whilst sounding very clean.
+You may wonder how some drummers at the very top of their game manage to play very technically at a high tempo whilst sounding very clean.
 The key to this is to slow the tempo of the click right down, sometimes by more than half, and practice your fills slowly to that click over and over.
 Once everything is perfect and you can play a fill note for note over and over again, increase the tempo slightly and repeat the process.

 If you play at full speed all the time, you don’t notice all the little errors in your playing.
 Maybe you add in an extra note when you shouldn’t, or maybe you miss one out.
 Either way, slowing it right down and playing to a click will help you perfect your playing at a slow speed.
 If you can’t play your parts well slowly, you sure for shit can’t play them well at full speed.